Three QAIMNS (Queen Alexandra’s Imperial Military Nursing Service) nurses on a troopship, 1915. (© Stuart James)

 In addition to trained nurses, thousands of women undertook roles as Voluntary Aid Detachments (VADs) with the Red Cross and Order of St John and many of these also found themselves working away from the Western Front in countries such as Egypt, Serbia, Salonika and Mesopotamia.
 For example, Emily Rice left home in Dublin in 1915 and worked in military hospitals in Netley near Southampton (1915), Malta (1915 – 1917), Salonika (1917) and Mesopotamia (1917 – 1919).

-Some hospitals were set up to support campaigns taking place away from the Western Front, including the Scottish Women’s Hospital, founded by Dr Elsie Maud Inglis, which opened in Serbia in 1915 and was run by women.
+Some hospitals were set up to support campaigns taking place away from the Western Front, including the Scottish Women’s Hospitals, founded by Dr Elsie Maud Inglis, which opened in Serbia in 1915 and was run by women.
 These hospitals worked mainly with the Allies and not the British, but they provided opportunities for more women to work overseas in countries such as the Balkans, Romania and Russia.
 Ishobel Ross, one of its better known volunteers on the Balkan Front kept a detailed diary which covered several years and described her work in the kitchens and the events at the hospital: Little Grey Partridge: the diary of Ishobel Ross, Serbia 1916-1917, (Aberdeen University Press, 1988).

 Research